-Source: Cooper, Katherine, NPS, Land Resources Program Center, November 2000 for 79.57 acres from Mrs. Ruth Dickerson for the Colorado River Storage Project.
-Mrs. Dickerson reserved the right to continue to mine and remove "decomposed granite and the materials intermixed therewith" from a portion of the conveyance, creating a 33.16acre split mineral estate, together with the right of ingress and egress over the mineral estate.
+At this time, only the Dickerson Pit (Pit) is under operation.
+The Pit is a privately operated mineral materials site within the NRA that has been in existence since 1927.
+In 1963, Reclamation purchased the surface rights for 79.57 acres from Mrs. Ruth Dickerson for the Colorado River Storage Project.
+Mrs. Dickerson reserved "the perpetual right to mine and remove decomposed granite and the materials intermixed therewith" from a portion of the conveyance, creating a 33.16 acre split mineral estate, together with the right of ingress and egress over the mineral estate.
+However, this mineral right is subordinated to the United States' rights, in that, "... any rights reserved hereunder shall be exercised in such manner as will not interfere with the construction, operation, and maintenance of any works of the proposed Curecanti Unit of the Colorado River Storage Project Act as determined by the Secretary of the Interior or his duly authorized representative."
 The Pit is located immediately west of US 50, the primary access road through the NRA, east of Blue Mesa Reservoir along the Gunnison River.
 In 1965, NPS assumed jurisdiction over the area, including the Pit, pursuant to a Memorandum of Agreement with Reclamation.
 The Pit operations have been regulated since the 1980s under NPS special use permits.
 On February 17, 2003, the current operator, Gunnison Gravel and Earthmoving, submitted a proposed Plan of Operations to expand the Pit from the existing permitted operation (12.4 acres) to the maximum 33.16 acres.
 The NRA has completed an environmental assessment of the proposal and in 2006 issued a special use permit allowing the expansion, subject to the exclusion of a portion of the area that contains significant cultural resources.